-3.7.3Audio Modem Riser (AMR) Slot
+3.7.3 Audio Modem Riser (AMR) Slot

 This connector supports a specially designed audio and/or modem card called an AMR.
 Main processing is done through software and controlled by the motherboard's system chipset.
 This provides an upgradeable audio and/or modem solution at an incredibly low cost.
-There are two types of AMR, one defined as primary and another defined as secondary.
-You can only use primary AMRs with this motherboard.
+The motherboard's onboard CODEC (optional) must be disabled when using an AMR.